The Power of Revenge: Was Samson Greater Than Maximus?

 At the end of Gladiator, Maximus succeeds in exacting his revenge for the death of his wife and son.
-But not before Commodus deals a lethal stab wound in his back, which ultimately kills him.
+But not before Commodus deals a lethal and ironic stab wound in his back, which ultimately kills him.
 Remarkably, we see a close parallel in the book of Judges where Samson has his eyes gouged out by the Philistines.
 He then kills them all in their temple by pushing the pillars down, but he also dies in the process.
 So both Maximus and Samson are critically wounded by their enemies before a final conflict which must end their lives.

 Ultimately, these are both tales of revenge.
 It is the only motivating factor for both characters on their journeys.

 There are some slight differences, however.
 This brings us on to the lesson taught.
 In the end, Maximus takes revenge for himself, his family and the murdered emperor Marcus Aurelius.
 Killing Commodus frees the Roman Empire from an evil dictator and he is honored as the hero by the people.
 Conversely, when Samson takes vengeance on the Philistines he is honored by God.
 Their destruction was actually part of a divine plan.
 We know this because scripture tells us it was God who raised Samson up for this purpose (Judges 14:4).

 So we have a very clear picture painted here for us here.
 The world's idea of revenge vs The Bible’s.
 The world says that if someone wrongs you irrevocably, then you must do everything within your own power to destroy them.
 The Bible says that only God has the right to judge and take vengeance through his power.
 Even though Samson destroyed the Philistines, it was ultimately by God’s hand.
 So was Samson greater than Maximus?
 Yes.
 Why?
 Because God is greater.

 Adam Brennan is a Digital Producer at Premier